 - Micro Cord – This is a great way to add to your bracelet and have extra supplies if needed.
 This can help with the overall design of the bracelet.
 You can weave 95 cord or micro cord throughout.

 - Add Color – When you purchase a paracord bracelet, you are more limited on the colors available.
-By making your own, you can choose colors specific to your needs or even add multiple colors.
+You can choose colors specific to your needs or even add multiple colors by making your own.
 Overall, the customization options are endless.

-For many who are hiking, camping, or outdoors often, the price of a quality paracord bracelet is well worth it as they can be purchased for under $5.
-However, if you are interested, making them yourself is always an option and the overall costs will be even lower.
+For many who are hiking, camping, or outdoors often, the price of a quality paracord bracelet is well worth it as it can be purchased for under $5.
+However, making them yourself is always an option if you are interested, and the overall costs will be even lower.
 Overall, this is a low price to pay for a quality survival tool.

-As with much survival gear purchased, there is a chance that you will never use the bracelet for its intended purpose, but it is one of the least expensive and most practical survival items available today.
-For only a few dollars, you can purchase the bracelet to wear when you are outdoors.
+As with much survival gear purchased, there is a chance that you will never use the bracelet for its intended purpose.
+Still, it is one of the least expensive and practical survival items available today.
+You can purchase the bracelet for only a few dollars when you are outdoors.

-Should you ever need the bracelet, it will provide several feet of quality cord that can be used for a plethora of purposes.
+Should you ever need the bracelet, it will provide several feet of quality cord that can be used for many purposes.
 For many, these bracelets are well worth the costs.